Usman Mushtaq: Career in Pakistan

 In April 2005, when the Sri Lankan under-19s toured, Mushtaq was selected in the Pakistan under-19s squad.
-He played a single under-19 ODI, making nine runs from 18 balls coming in fourth in the batting order.
+He played a single under-19 ODI, making nine runs from 18 balls, coming in fourth in the batting order.
 One of his under-19 teammates was a fellow Sialkoti, Arsalan Anwar, while his opponents included future Sri Lankan Test players Upul Tharanga, Chamara Kapugedera, Kosala Kulasekara, and Angelo Mathews.
-Mushtaq's last appearances in Pakistani domestic competitions came in December 2005, when he played for Pakistan Army in Grade II of the Patron's Trophy.
+Mushtaq's last appearances in Pakistani domestic competitions came in December 2005, when he played for the Pakistan Army team in Grade II of the Patron's Trophy.